GodotOnlineCOM/GodotOnline-P2P-Plugin/README.md

 - **[WebRTC-Native](https://github.com/godotengine/webrtc-native/releases)** _(YOU NEED THIS FOR THE PROJECT TO WORK!)_

 ## Installation Steps
-1. Download the plugin files from the asset library.
+1. Clone this repository
+2. Open the project using Godot 4.x
-2. Enable the plugin in **Project Settings**.
+3. Enable the plugin in **Project Settings**.
+4. Download latest WebRTC-Native extension from github.
-3. Place the **WebRTC-Native** folder inside your project.
+5. Place the **WebRTC-Native** folder inside your project.
+6. Reload the project.
-4. Configure `go_settings.gd`.
+7. Configure `go_settings.gd`.

 ### Example `go_settings.gd` Configuration:
 ```gdscript